Last updated: 11 June 2021

 - If this does not suffice, employers should consider whether there are grounds for the employer to provide certain information to the third party.
 Employers could also consider advising employees that they can provide information to third parties, if requested and if they are happy to do so.

-- Unless there is a clear legal obligation for the employer to do so, employee consent is likely to be the only applicable legal basis for sharing such information with third parties.
-To be considered valid, consent must be given freely.
+- Unless there is a clear legal obligation for the employer to share such information with third parties, employee consent is likely to be the only applicable legal basis for doing so.
+Consent must be given freely in order to be considered valid.

 What should employers do if an employee is absent or infected?

-As long as it is not proved that the employee is incapacitated for work or that the employee has to respect quarantine by means of a medical certificate from an attending physician or the occupational physician, the employer cannot, in principle, refuse the employee access to the workplace.
+Unless it is proved that the employee is incapacitated for work or that the employee has to respect quarantine by means of a medical certificate from an attending physician or the occupational physician, the employer cannot, in principle, refuse the employee access to the workplace.

 Refusal to work or attend work